Hopf cocycles associated to pointed and copointed deformations over S3: Preliminaries

 A (right) cleft object for $H$ is a right comodule algebra $C$ for which there exists a convolution invertible comodule isomorphism $\gamma\colon H\to C$, with $\gamma(1)=1$, known as the {\it section}.
 In this setting, it is possible to define a Hopf 2-cocycle for $H$ via

-Moreover, there is a one-to-one correspondence between the (isomorphism classes of) cleft objects $\Cleft(H)$ and the (cohomology classes of) Hopf 2-cocycles $H^2(H)$.
-See \cite{Sch} for details on this construction.
-This equivalence does not carry on to cocycle deformations, but two cohomologous Hopf cocycles yield isomorphic Hopf algebras.
+Moreover, there is well-known one-to-one correspondence between the (isomorphism classes of) cleft objects $\Cleft(H)$ and the (cohomology classes of) Hopf 2-cocycles $H^2(H)\coloneqq Z^2(H)/U(H^\ast)$; see \cite{Sch} for details.
+This equivalence does not carry on to cocycle deformations, but two cohomologous Hopf cocycles do yield isomorphic Hopf algebras.

+Recall that a Nichols algebra is a connected graded Hopf algebra $B=\oplus_{n\geq 0} B_n$ in $\ydh$ generated by $V\coloneqq B_1$ and such that $\P(B)=V$.
+As a braided bialgebra, $B$ is completely determined by the braiding $c_{V,V}$ on the vector space $V$; we write $B=\Bq(V)$.
+Conversely, a realization of a braided vector space $(V,c)$ -and consequently of $\Bq(V)$- in $\ydh$ is a structure of Yetter-Drinfeld module on $V$ so that $c$ coincides (as a linear map) with the braiding $c_{V,V}$ in the category.
+A realization is called {\it principal} when the coaction is diagonal on a basis of $V$, see \cite[Definition 3.5]{GIV1}, also \cite{AS} for further reference on Nichols algebras.